-In vehicle work, for instance, we tend to migrate towards the backs of our cars (a good thing when done correctly), or inside the vehicle (a bad thing), and tend to take much lower and compressed positions when trying to conform to cover, sometimes perhaps not even realizing we haven’t conformed enough.
+When working around vehicles, for instance, we tend to migrate towards the backs of our cars (a good thing when done correctly), or inside the vehicle (a bad thing), and tend to take much lower and compressed positions when trying to conform to cover, sometimes perhaps not even realizing we haven’t conformed enough.

-This is rarely trained, sadly even in law enforcement, which will engage around vehicles, in low light, and at close quarters more often than not.
+And it’s rarely trained, sadly even in law enforcement, which will engage around vehicles, in low light, and at close quarters more often than not.

 “Instinctive?
 Hell, drowning is instinctive.
 I’d rather learn to swim.”